WXPK: Programming

-The Peak adopted the moniker “World Class Rock for New York’s Backyard” in April 2004.
+The Peak adopted the moniker "World Class Rock for New York's Backyard" in April 2004.
 Staffed by veteran broadcasters from New York City and around the country, The Peak is the only commercial Triple A radio station in the New York City area.
 The Program Director is Chris Herrmann (WHJY, Providence; WCSX, Detroit; WBOS, Boston) who doubles as the midday host.
 "The Morning Peak" is the morning drive show, and is currently hosted by Chris "Coach" Rodriguez.
 Previously the morning slot was hosted by Caroline Corley (Sirius Satellite Radio; WLIR, Garden City; WYNY, New York.) until her death on November 25, 2013.
 Longtime New York radio personality Jimmy Fink (WHFS, Bethesda; WXRK, New York; WPLJ, New York) is the afternoon host.
 Weekends are branded as "The Weekend Peak".
-Current weekend lineup includes veteran broadcasters Pam Landry, Bruce Figler, and Dina Dessner.
+Current weekend lineup features Pam Landry, Meg White, and Dina Dessner.
+Previous air talent included veteran broadcasters Bruce Figler and Kerin McCue.
 The Peak dedicates minimal airtime to syndicated programming; "Anything Anything" (hosted by Rich Russo) airs 9-10pm on Sunday.
-The Bluesmobile (hosted by Elwood Blues) previously aired 8pm on Sundays.
+The Bluesmobile (hosted by Elwood Blues) previously aired 8 pm on Sundays.

-The "Peak Performance Series" brings artists to what the station calls "the world’s most intimate performance venue," the Acme Recording and Mastering studio in Mamaroneck, New York.
-Select members of the station's listener rewards program, The Peak Listener Advisory Board, are invited to attend.
-The sessions are recorded and played back on the air.
+The "Peak Performance Series" brings artists to what the station calls "the world's most intimate performance venue", starting at the Acme Recording and Mastering studio in Mamaroneck, New York and now at Mercy University sound studios and at a summer series at The Barley Beach House in Rye, New York.
+Earlier, select members of the station's listener rewards program, The Peak Listener Advisory Board, were invited to attend, now the beach sessions are opened to the general public.
+The performances are recorded and played back on the air.
 The resulting tracks are exclusive to The Peak and are generally not available for purchase or download, although the station has released compilation albums.
+"Peak Performance Pop-ups" feature tracks from these live performances and are played back on the air several times a day.
+The Peak can be heard nationwide via The Peak App and online at 1071thepeak.com.
+Peak-TV is a feature of YouTube that presents various live performances recorded by the radio station.